jlleongarcia/jlleongarcia/content/blog/biz-link-in-bio.md

 This approach does not use CI/CD for improved workflow as the following ones!
 {{< /callout >}}

-**You can use these 2 other methods as an alternative, it also works with private repositories**
+**You can use these 2 other methods** as an alternative, it also works with private repositories.

 1. Github + Cloudflare Workers and Pages